 - For Mitel virtual appliances containing MSL 10.0 and above combined with MVF 2.0 and above, an MVF Blade upgrade can be applied in order to upgrade VMware Tools.
 From the MSL blades panel, it may be possible to upgrade MVF (and VMware tools) if a newer MVF version is shown as an upgrade option through the Mitel AMC.
 OVA upgrade to a newer version of the appliance containing the desired VMware Tools level is also applicable.
-See "OVA upgrade advantages" on page 139. - For Mitel virtual appliances that contain either MSL 9.x series or MVF 1.x series, MVF Blade upgrade is not applicable.
-OVA upgrade to a newer version of the appliance, containing

-- the desired VMware Tools, is the only method available.
-See "OVA upgrade advantages" on page 139. - Those Mitel Applications that are not packaged as an OVA (Live Business Gateway, for example), but are installed into a pre-existing VMware Virtual Machine and Guest O/S, can have their VMware Tools software installed and upgraded in the Guest O/S using the normal VMware-supplied methods.
+See OVA upgrade advantages. - For Mitel virtual appliances that contain either MSL 9.x series or MVF 1.x series, MVF Blade upgrade is not applicable.
+OVA upgrade to a newer version of the appliance, containing the desired VMware Tools, is the only method available.
+See OVA upgrade advantages. - Those Mitel Applications that are not packaged as an OVA, but are installed into a pre-existing VMware Virtual Machine and Guest O/S, can have their VMware Tools software installed and upgraded in the Guest O/S using the normal VMware-supplied methods.
 This also applies to OVA-packaged virtual appliances based on Windows OS (MiContact Center Office Virtual, for example).
 Refer to the VMware documentation for instructions.

-Table 29 summarizes VMware Tools upgrade methods applicable to each Mitel virtual appliance or application.
+The following table summarizes VMware Tools upgrade methods applicable to each Mitel virtual appliance or application.

-Table 29: VMware Tools packaging and upgrade by Mitel virtual appliance
+Table 27: VMware Tools packaging and upgrade by Mitel virtual appliance